Therapy for Postpartum Depression in Seattle, Bainbridge Island, and Throughout Washington State

 If this sounds like you, I’m here to support you.
 I can help you learn more about where your anxiety and depression symptoms come from, how they’re connected, and how you can feel better.

+I’m here to help you navigate the highs, the lows, and the unexpected moments in between.
 First, I’m so glad you’re here.
 I know how hard it is to admit that you’re struggling emotionally.
 The fact that you’re here shows me that you’re ready to commit to your wellbeing.

 You’re not alone, and I’m here to help.